andreadiiorio/linux_timed_messaging_system/README.md

 #### time_test
 bind 2 threads to respectivelly write and read 1 message at the time on one device file.

-Will be mesured the time elapsed after each write and each read, using random timeouts.
+Will be mesured the elapsed times after each write and each read, using random timeouts.

-The thread start each iteration together via a pthread_barrier
+The threads start each iteration together via a pthread_barrier

 Because the reader's timeout is set as twice of the writer's one. the time mesured by the reader rappresent the ammount of time it has waited on the wait queue until the message post from the other thread has propagated.
 So this value will reflect the delay experienced by writer.